 I think that we are all created uniquely - different in a normal way and normal in a different way.
 We should embrace our positive differences and explore them rather than shrink them just to fit in.

 One of the closest thing that I have seen to a zombie apocalypse is this thing we call norm.
 The art and culture of twisting, turning and shaping yourself to fit into an idea and lifestyle of the majority.
-It is what is expected and prepared for you to be.
+It is what is expected and prepared for you to become.
 If I mention some categories, I am sure you will have brief imaginations in your head.
 For example, 18 year old female’s snapchat video, a Nigerian lecturer, an American singer, a Nigerian hip-hop song, or careers parents want their children to be in.
 Does that bring pictures and descriptions to your mind?

-Make it work positively for you and make money out of it – Steve Harvey
+Make it work positively for you and make money out of it. – Steve Harvey

-Don’t think inside or outside the box, think without the box – Rafael Mendez
+Don’t think inside or outside the box, think without the box. – Rafael Mendez

 I think that we are all created uniquely - different in a normal way and normal in a different way.
 We should embrace our positive differences and explore them rather than shrink them just to fit in.
 This topic reminds me of Fela Kuti’s song; Zombie.